Stéphane P. Francioli

-Stéphane received a dual B.A. in International Trade and Finance from ESCE, an Msc. in Management from the London Business School, and a MS in Management Studies (spec.
-Organizational Behavior) from MIT Sloan.
-Prior to entering his doctoral training, he worked at Procter & Gamble, and officiated as an RA at MIT Sloan’s Behavioral Lab and Paul Harris’ developmental psychology lab at the Harvard Graduate School of Education.
+Stéphane received a dual B.A. in International Trade and Finance (Honor), an Msc in Management from the London Business School, and an MS in Management Studies from MIT Sloan.
+Prior to joining Stern, he worked as a business analyst for Procter & Gamble, and a research assistant at MIT Sloan and Harvard School of Education.

 London Business School

 Batia Wiesenfeld (firstname.lastname@example.org)

 Francioli, S. P., & North, M. S. (in press) Youngism: the content, causes, and consequences of prejudices toward younger adults.
 Journal of Experimental Psychology: General.

 Francioli, S. P., & North, M. S. (in press) The older worker: gender and age discrimination in the workplace.
 Handbook of the Psychology of Aging.

 Lane, J. D., Ronfard, S., Francioli, S. P., & Harris, P. L. (2016).
 Children’s imagination and belief: prone to flights of fancy or grounded in reality?.
 Cognition, 152, 127-140.

 Francioli, S. P., & Zee, K. S. (manuscript in prep.)
 Increasing information transparency reduces gender inequalities at home in a COVID-19 lockdown experiment.

 Francioli, S. P., Jachimowicz, J. M., & North, M. S. (manuscript in prep.)
 Precocity threat: exposure to younger, more successful colleagues undermines job performance and career engagement.